Example tasks¶

 && /usr/bin/python3 -m pip config set global.break-system-packages true \

-&& /usr/bin/python3 -m pip install \
+&& /usr/bin/python3 -m pip install --no-cache-dir \

 --no-dependencies --editable /mapnik_cli